-Free shipping and free 2-day deliveries: these two Amazon Prime benefits are the main reasons why over 20 million users have an ongoing subscription.
-It’s true, Amazon Prime is a fantastic deal!
+Free 2-day shipping is the main reason why over 20 million users have an active Amazon Prime membership.
+And even for that alone, Amazon Prime is a fantastic deal!

 But that barely scratches the surface of all the benefits that come with an Amazon Prime subscription.
-Amazon has gone above and beyond with Amazon Prime, offering many more benefits that people have forgotten about (or simply never realize existed).
+Amazon has gone above and beyond with Amazon Prime, offering so many more advantages that people have forgotten about (or never realized existed).

-Here’s how to extract the most value from an Amazon Prime membership.
-If you don’t have a Prime membership yet, perhaps these extra benefits will be enough to justify the annual subscription.
-Why not grab a 30-day free trial and try it out for yourself?
+Here’s how to get the most out of your Amazon Prime membership.
+If you don’t have Amazon Prime yet, perhaps these extra benefits will be enough to justify the annual subscription.
+Grab a 30-day free trial of Amazon Prime and try for yourself!

 1. 1-Day and Same-Day Shipping

 Did you know that Amazon Prime members in certain cities can get free 1-day shipping and free same-day shipping?
 This is especially handy for new or expecting parents who don’t have time to go out for supplies.

 - Your order total must be at least $35.